3-manifolds/SnapPy/doc-source/index.rst

 Written by `Marc Culler <http://www.math.uic.edu/~culler>`_ and `Nathan Dunfield <http://dunfield.info>`_ with additions from Matthias Goerner and data from Morwen Thistlethwaite.
-Uses the SnapPea kernel written by `Jeff Weeks <http://www.geometrygames.org>`_.
+Uses the SnapPea kernel written by `Jeff Weeks <http://www.geometrygames.org>`_, and includes `Twister <http://surfacebundles.wordpress.com/>`_ by Mark Bell, Tracy Hall and Saul Schleimer.

 Released under the terms of the GNU General Public License.
 Please cite as:

 M. Culler, N. M. Dunfield, and J. R. Weeks.
 SnapPy, a computer program for studying the geometry and topology of 3-manifolds, http://snappy.computop.org